400+ Foods High in Lectins and Lectin-Free Food List [PDF]

 • Yams

-Not only in the low-carb and keto cuisine but also generally, the following lectin-free foods enjoy great popularity as flour substitutes:
+Not only in the low-carb and keto cuisine but also generally, the following lectin-free foods enjoy great popularity as flour substitutes low in lectins:

 • Almond flour